andron3000/DESIGN_PATTERNS/Facade/README.md

 # Facade
 Structural design pattern.

-It provides a simple interface that can be used to manipulate more complex logic behind the scenes.

-It also decouples the code that uses the system from the details of the subsystems, making it easier to modify the system later.
+The Facade Pattern provides a unified interface to a set of interfaces in as subsystem.
+Facade defines a higher-level interface that makes the subsystem easier to use.

 ### Example